Previous Chapter

 The anti-Christ is to become strong in the Middle East by rewarding his soldiers with land, power over conquered nations, and the spoils of war (Daniel 11), and we see in Zhirinovsky the employment of similar desperate tactics for the purpose of getting the military on side.
 Readers Digest puts it this way: "He has also cannily courted Russia's demoralized and disaffected armed forces.
 Zhirinovsky promises, if he becomes president, to 'relieve officers of all worries about employment for their wives and medical care.'
 He says he will provide them free land..."
 Note how the following admission is fundamentally a wish to invade and conquer the Middle East: "I dream of the day when Russian soldiers can wash their boots in the warm waters of the Indian Ocean."

-Zhirinovsky claims that 80 percent of the military is leaning toward him, as opposed to being loyal to Yeltsin.
-I have heard other, independent figures in the range of 70 percent, meaning that he could possibly take over the country in a coup.
-I see in Zhirinovsky a man who will not succeed in becoming the President of Russia.
+Zhirinovsky claimed that 80 percent of the military is leaning toward him, as opposed to being loyal to president Yeltsin.
+I have heard other, independent figures in the range of 70 percent.
+I see in Zhirinovsky a man who will not succeed in becoming the president of Russia.
 If not Zhirinovsky, then someone else, but the anti-Christ picture would still be the same, with a strong Russian acting solo in Iraq and buying his soldiers with the spoils of war.

 ADDENDUM